sabinem/sabinem.github.io/coursework.md

 # My Coursework

-I try to collect the material from the courses I study in.
+Here I collect the material from the courses I study in.
 It helps me later to revisit the content for my own work.

 ## Deep Learning

 (2017/2018)

-I discovered Deep Learning in 2017 and feel like this is the future of Machine Learning.
-I did two courses on this:
+In 2017 I discovered Deep Learning and feel like it this is the future of Machine Learning.
+I am doing two courses on this:
 The Coursera Course from Andrew Ng, one of the pioneers in Machine Learning.
-In paralell I persued the Deep Learning Nanodegree at Udacity.
+In paralell I persue the Deep Learning Nanodegree at Udacity.
 I would say that these two courses are orthogonal to each other.
 Andrew Ng does a very good job on teaching you everything from scratch, while at Udacity you get kind of the birds eye view whats going on in that area of study overall.

 - [Udacity Deep Learning Nanodegree Foundation](udacity-deeplearning)
 - [Coursera Deep Learning Specialization](coursera-deeplearning)